 In 1978, when I was 18, I got in my Datsun with two friends and $1000 in my pocket and drove west from my hometown in Pennsylvania to Park City, Utah.
-My older brother lived there so he provided a bit of a soft landing to us teenage migrants.
+My older brother lived there so he provided a bit of a soft landing for us teenage migrants.
 I left a comfortable life behind, and my main goal in life at that time was to become a ski bum.

 I spent my twenties and the first half of my thirties migrating from seasonal job to seasonal job.
 It was really all about fun – new places to explore, new adventures with new friends.
 I spent so much of my formative years living season by season.
 Even though I’ve been working one job (with CoolWorks) for the last 22 years – I still experience my life a season at a time.
 So fast forward to this past summer season.

 I had the opportunity to get to know a much different migrant population – those from Guatemala, El Salvador, and Honduras.
-Moms with kids, dads with kids, as well as teenagers on their own, who traveled from their home countries by bus, by foot, some on top of the train known as The Beast, to our port of entry here in Nogales, Sonora/Arizona to request political asylum in the U.S. Most weren’t really migrating to something, but fleeing from something – violence in all its forms.
+Moms with kids, dads with kids, as well as teenagers on their own, who traveled from their home countries by bus, by foot, some on top of the train known as The Beast, to our port of entry in Nogales, Sonora/Arizona to request political asylum in the U.S. Most weren’t really migrating to something, but fleeing from something – violence in all its forms.
 So fearing for their lives and their children’s lives, they left everything behind in search of safety, many with only the clothes on their backs.

 Working with this population of migrants, I’ve reflected on my own migrating movements throughout my life.
 And how I’ve been able to do so with great privilege.
 Never having to run away from something, but always simply running to the next grand adventure.